Importance sampling for a simple Markovian intensity model using subsolutions: Numerical experiments

 \section{Numerical experiments}

-In this section we present some numerical experiments for the importance sampling algorithms proposed in Section \ref{sec:Subsol} for different choices of parameter values in \eqref{eq:Model}.
-In particular, we implement the optimal time-homogeneous importance sampler (defined in Theorem \ref{thm:subsol}) for the examples studied in \cite{CarmonaCrepey}, verifying numerically the asymptotic optimality of Theorem \ref{thm:asymptOpt}.
+We now present some numerical experiments for the importance sampling algorithms proposed in Section \ref{sec:Subsol}, for different choices of number of groups $d$ and parameter values in \eqref{eq:Model}: \PN{ recall that the jump intensities are of the form

-The results presented in this section are based on the embedded discrete-time Markov chain $\{ X^n(T_j); j\geq 0\}$, not the continuous-time process $\{ X^n (t); t\in [0,T] \}$.
-This has no effect on the theoretical results since the second moment of the estimator based on the discrete-time chain is always lower than the second moment of $\widehat p _n$.
+for some non-negative $a_j$s and $b$. } In particular, we implement the optimal time-homogeneous importance sampler (defined in Theorem \ref{thm:subsol}) for the \PN{one-dimensional} examples studied in \cite{CarmonaCrepey}, verifying numerically the asymptotic optimality \PN{that follows from a combination of Theorem \ref{thm:asymptOpt} and Proposition \ref{prop:asympOpt1}}. \PN{Note that the results presented in this section are based on the embedded discrete-time Markov chain $\{ X^n(T_j); j\geq 0\}$, as opposed to the continuous-time process $\{ X^n (t); t\in [0,T] \}$; this does not affect the performance analysis in the previous sections, which remains intact for the embedded chain, see e.g.\ Sections 7 and 9 in \cite{DupuisWangLeder_wslqIS}.}

+\PN{Before reporting our results, some comments on the numerical results in \cite{CarmonaCrepey} are in place.
+Therein, the authors do not compute the probability of the event $\{ X^n(T) \geq z \}$, for $z \in (0,1)$, but rather of $\{ X^n (t) = i/n \}$ for each $i=1, 2, \dots , n$.
+Moreover, they use a range of parameters to decide the importance sampling intensity, changing the parameter for different $i \in \{ 1, 2, \dots, n \}$.
+Because of this, that only no or extreme contagion are considered, and the fact that no type of uncertainty for the estimates (such as relative errors) are reported, the results are not suitable for direct comparisons to those presented in this paper.
+The main takeaway from the numerical experiments in \cite{CarmonaCrepey} is the inefficiency of the state-independent importance sampling algorithm, and the interacting particle system method, used therein when there is moderate to extreme contagion present in the model, showing the need for state-dependent alternatives in the case of importance sampling.

-In all simulations the number of obligors is $n=125$ and the time of maturity is $T=5$.
-Moreover, all estimates are based on $100$ batches with $N=5000$ samples in each batch; probability estimates and relative errors are computed over batches.
+In what follows our experiments are grouped into examples with homogeneous groups (i.e., one or more groups with the same intensities), which in principle can be compared to the results in \cite{CarmonaCrepey}, and examples with $d \geq2$ groups with different intensities.
+For all experiments, the estimates are based on $100$ batches with $N=5000$ samples in each batch; probability estimates and relative errors are computed over batches.}